 Don't be fooled by a pet store selling you a small iguana and claiming it will stay that size.
 These animals grow very quickly.
 Look for an iguana that is active with clear eyes, healthy skin, and normal feces.
 Red flags include a low body weight, mucus around the animal’s nose or mouth, bumps or sores on its skin, and lethargy.

 Finally, check your local laws or consult with an exotic animal veterinarian to confirm the legality of owning a pet iguana in your area.
 You also should make sure there’s a vet near you who accepts iguanas as patients.

 Similar Species to the Iguana

-If you’re interested in pet iguanas, check out:
+If you’re interested in similar pets, check out:

-Otherwise, check out other reptiles and amphibians that can be your new pet.
+Otherwise, check out other types of reptiles and amphibians that can be your new pet.